Nordgaren/DS2S-META/README.md

 * Added check to make sure you have right version of the game loaded.

+* Changed to using Stable position in the player position restore system

 ### Beta 0.1

 * Cosmetic changes, and added bonfire control